Soniya-Chandran/Pizza_Sales_Analysis/README.md

 # Pizza_Sales_Analysis

 **Objective:** Analyse the pizza sales data for the year 2015 and identify the trends and patterns of the sales.
-The analysise is conducted with an aim to evaluate the performance based on KPIs with the help of visualisation for the better understanding.
+The analysis is conducted with an aim to evaluate the performance based on KPIs with the help of visualisation for the better understanding.

 **Steps Followed:**